 - Tour to the top of the waterfall.
 This 45-minute tour takes you through the jungle to a viewpoint overlooking the waterfall from above.
 At the top, you’ll also be able to swim in the pools under the instruction of a guide.
 Sturdy shoes such as trainers or walking sandals are required (no flip-flops) and you’ll definitely want to pack your camera.
 This tour only runs outside of the rainy season.

-- Tour into the caves behind the waterfall.
-This short tour takes you 164 feet into the cave behind the waterfall to see fossils.
+- Tour into the caves behind the waterfall (15 pesos).
+This short (less than 20 minutes) tour takes you 164 feet into the cave behind the waterfall to see fossils.
 Trainers are recommended.

 - Tour to a fish farm.
 Visit a tilapia farm where the fish are bred and kept.
 You’ll also get to ride a fishing boat and try a variety of fish dishes.
 Comfortable footwear is recommended.

 Have you planned your onward travel?
 This guide on travelling from Palenque to Flores Guatemala has everything you need to know about shuttles and buses (and how to avoid common border scams)

 Yes, swimming is permitted in the pool below the waterfall at no extra cost.

 Although, you can’t swim underneath the waterfall itself.
 Expect refreshing temperatures all year round.